HOMER BROWNING LUTTRELL , MD

 With his career as a 'Company Doctor' behind, Dr. Luttrell tried his hand at farming.
 But in 1945 he decided that he was too young to retire so he opened up offices in the Wallace Building in downtown Pulaski, Virginia.
 Over the next thirty two years he served that community as a family physician: delivering at least another 1000 babies.
 He always cautioned parents against naming their babies after him, saying," Homer is a terrible name to inflict on a baby".

 Dr. Luttrell also became a pillar in his church and finally retired from his medical practice in 1976 at the age of 82.
-His wife, VIRGINIA RAGLAND PAINTER died in 1971 and he subsequently remarried in 1978 to JANE ALLISON OWEN OLESBY.
+His first wife, VIRGINIA RAGLAND PAINTER died in 1971.
+She was from Draper Valley in Virginia's Pulaski County, Virginia.
+Dr. Luttrell and first wife, Virginia had two sons: Warren Browning Lettrell, born 1928 and Richard W. Luttrell, born 1933.
+Both sons were born in the town of Bramwell, WV and spent their early youth years there.
+Dr. Homer Luttrell subsequently remarried in 1978 to JANE ALLISON OWEN OLESBY.
 Dr. Luttrell died on July 2, 1992 at the age of 97.
 He was buried in the Draper's Valley Presbyterian Church beside his first wife, Virginia.
-Dr Luttrell and first wife, Virginia had two sons: Warren Browning Lettrell, born 1928 and Richard W. Luttrell, born 1933.
-Both sons were born in the town of Bramwell, WV.
+His second wife, Jane Allison Oglesby Luttrell waas born on Feb.
+16, 2019 and died on Mar.
+18, 2001.

 LUTTRELL, Jane Allison Oglesby Owen, 82, of the Richfield Retirement Community in Salem and formerly of Pulaski died Sunday evening March 18, 2001.
 She was the second wife of Dr. Homer B. Luttrell.